tedszy/platonic/README.md

 #(0 4 2 3 1)
 ```

-Geometrical entites like verticies, edges and faces are handled with a uniform interface: they are all simply lists.
+Geometrical entites like vertices, edges and faces are handled with a uniform interface: they are all simply lists.
 A vertex is a list of one label, an edge has two, and a face has three or more.
-Group element can be appled to vertices, edges or faces (vefs), e.g.,
+Group elements can be appled to vertices, edges or faces (vefs), e.g.,

 ```common-lisp
 PLATONIC> (transform-vef g1 '(1 3 4))